prantlf/requirejs-esm-converter/README.md

 ## API

-    convert(source: string): { code: string, warnings: string[] }
+    convert(source: string): { code: string, warnings: string[], name?: string }

 The function `convert` converts the `source` in AMD to `code` in ESM, optionally returning `warnings`.
+If the AMD module is named, the name will be returned as `name`.
 If the conversion is impossible because the input is not an [AMD] module, it will throw `ConvertError`.
 If the source file cannot be parsed, it will throw `SyntaxError`.

 ```js
 import { convert } from 'requirejs-to-esm'